 The Federal Pell Grant Program provides need-based grants to low-income undergraduate students.

-- To apply for the Federal Pell Grant, file the FAFSA.
+- File the FAFSA to apply for the Federal Pell Grant.

 - The grant is only available to undergraduate students who have not yet earned a bachelor's or professional degree.

 - The Pell Grant is pro-rated based on your enrollment.
 If you are enrolled less-than-full-time, the amount of your award will be reduced.

 - Awards will not be revised after the university census date unless you drop all courses.

 - The current Federal Pell Grant payment schedule is available on our forms page.

 You are unable to receive Pell Grant funds from two schools during the same semester.
 One of the schools will be required to cancel your award if this happens, likely leaving you with an outstanding balance.

 Federal Pell Grant lifetime eligibility limit

 The Federal Pell Grant, is limited to 12 semesters of awards for full-time enrollment.

 The maximum amount of Pell Grant funding a student can receive each academic year is equal to 100%.
 The 12-semester or six-year lifetime equivalent is 600%.
 Once you receive your lifetime eligibility limit of 600% of your Federal Pell Grant award (or 12 semesters), you will not have any remaining Federal Pell Grant eligibility.